martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 **Description of the the commands:**
 - e - (rampaks only) erases the first 2 pages, i.e. the first 512 bytes of the pack, by setting all bits high. (full rampak formatting is best done using the Organiser in the normal way)
 - r - reads data from the pack to the outfile on the PC.
-Reads until a certain number of 0xFF bytes are read (currently 3) to signify that the end of the pack has been reached.
 - w - writes data from the PC infile to the pack.
 Modifies the pack ID bytes (to set as a rampack or adjust pack size) if certain flags are set in the Python program.
 - 0, 1, 2 or 3 - (number n), prints the contents of page n (addresses: 0xn00 to 0xnFF) i.e. 256 bytes of the pack, as a hex dump.
 - t - adds a test record to the "main" data file.